Madhun13/Binary_Tree_Visualizer/README.md

 ## 🙌 Contribution

 Pull requests and suggestions are welcome!
-If you find a bug or have ideas for new features (like adding traversal animations or balanced tree options), open an issue or submit a PR.
+If you find a bug or have ideas for new features, open an issue or submit a PR.